-On the day of inspection the inspector had the opportunity to meet with two of the three residents who resided in the centre.
-One resident remained at home for the duration of the pandemic and was transitioning back in to the service currently.
+On the day of inspection the inspector had the opportunity to meet with all 9 residents who resided in the centre.
 Conversations with residents took place wearing the appropriate personal protective equipment (PPE) and was time-limited in line with national guidance.